GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-cluster-service/README.md

 ## Cloud Deploy blue/Green deployment strategy

-To push the updates to GKE and update the change across the clusters, we will use[Cloud Deploy][cloud-deploy].
+To push the updates to GKE and update the change across the clusters, we will use[Cloud Deploy](cloud-deploy).
 Cloud Deploy automates and standardizes this process.
 Configuring pipelines and target environments (clusters) declaratively, allows Cloud Deploy to orchestrate rollout, approval steps and rollbacks.